ankaAR/bestiario5e/_creatures/darkling.md

 ### Acciones

-***Dagger.*** Melee or Ranged Weapon Attack: +5 al ataque, alcance 5 ft. or range 20/60 pies, un objetivo.
+***Dagger.*** Melee or Ranged Weapon Attack: +5 al ataque, alcance 5 pies (1.5 mts)or range 20/60 pies, un objetivo.
 Impacto: 5 (1d4+3) puntos de daño perforante.
 If the darkling has advantage on the attack roll, the attack deals an extra 7 (2d6) puntos de daño perforante.